How to Start a Food Van Business in the UK

 Section 4: Other startup costs & ongoing costs

 Assets are any items the business owns, tangible or intangible.
+This could be land, vehicles, machinery, etc.

 In the case of your food van, it could be:

-- Your van
+• Your van

-- Any cooking equipment
+• Any cooking equipment

-- Your brand
+• Your brand

-For my coffee van, I have:
+For our coffee van, we have:

-- My VW Camper = £20,000
+• Our VW Camper = £20,000

-- 2x coffee machines = £2,000 (1k each)
+• 2x coffee machines = £2,000 (1k each)

-- 2x small fridges = £500 (250 each)
+• 2x small fridges = £500 (250 each)

+We need to account for these items so that they appear on the balance sheet.
 It’s important that they’re on the balance sheet to show what the company owns and owes, crucial if the business is ever sold or needs to be liquidated.

 Each asset you own, especially vehicles, will need to be depreciated over the course of their life.

-I’ll add these to my financial plan:
+We will add these to our financial plan:

-I am hoping that by presenting this financial plan to a bank, they will allow me a business loan of £22,500 to get me off the ground, at 5% over 5 years.
+Remember we need to finance these assets.
+We are hoping that by presenting this financial plan to a bank, they will allow a business loan of £22,500 to get us started, at 5% over 5 years.

 Section 5: Assets

-Let’s add up my remaining costs:
+Let’s add up our remaining costs:

-Insurance & licenses- Paid Annually
+1. Insurance & licenses- paid annually

-Car insurance: £950
+• Car insurance: £950

-Road tax: £150
+• Road tax: £150

-Street food license: £200
+• Street food license: £200

-Marketing – Paid Monthly
+2. Marketing – Paid Monthly

-Social media ads: £50
+• Social media ads: £50

-Print adverts: £25
+• Print adverts: £25

-Ongoing costs – Monthly
+Ongoing costs – monthly

-Utilities: £100
+• Utilities: £100

 One off costs

-Custom conversion: £5000
+• Custom conversion: £5,000

-Sandwich blackboard: £50
+• Sandwich blackboard: £50

 Where you go next with your business is up to you.

-In my example, I enter the same number of sales each period.
-This gives me a good impression of my potential, but in reality there might be a ramp up period or there might be some seasonality involved.
+In our example, we enter the same number of sales each period.
+This gives us a good impression of potential, but in reality there might be a ramp up period or there might be some seasonality involved.
+If all goes well, we might initially start by opening up on Fridays and then expanding to other days of the week.

+There are lots of possibilities, but you should map out each change your bring to your food van business to life with a financial modelling tool like Brixx.
 This allows you to see the impact of any change on your existing business and allows you to make an informed decision about whether you can actually do it!

 Related articles

-Get started FREE with Brixx today
+Get started with Brixx